Nuitka/Nuitka/README.rst

 ================================

-If your program fails to file data, it can cause all kinds of different behaviours, e.g. a package might complain it is not the right version, because a ``VERSION`` file check defaulted to unknown.
+If your program fails to file data, it can cause all kinds of different behaviors, e.g. a package might complain it is not the right version, because a ``VERSION`` file check defaulted to unknown.
 The absence of icon files or help texts, may raise strange errors.